tuliotoffolo/wta/README.md

-# wta
+# Branch-and-adjust for the WTA

-Branch-and-adjust for the Weapon Target Assignment Problem
+Branch-and-adjust for the Weapon Target Assignment Problem (WTA).